mrmrcoleman/autocon2_workshop/README.md

 **Importing the discovered network from Slurp'it into NetBox**

-Now that Slurp'it has discovered our network, we need to import the network into our NetBox instance.
-(This isn't the last time we'll use Slurpit though!)
+Now that Slurp'it has discovered our network, we need to import it into NetBox.
 The Slurp'it team have built a plugin for NetBox to help users intuitively reconcile the data in Slurp'it into NetBox, so let's dive in.

 First navigate to your NetBox instance.